 However, through endpoint detection and response (EDR) security, organizations can now improve the visibility of endpoints even if they are outside their premises.
 Before choosing which EDR tools suit your needs, you must know the answer to questions like, “what is EDR and why do you need it.”

 In this article, you will have a better understanding on:

 - What is EDR security

-- How does EDR work?
+- How Does EDR security Work?

-Endpoint: What is Security
+Endpoint: What is EDR Security

 Meanwhile, each device is also an entry point for infection.
 Moreover, businesses must know that endpoint vulnerability is doubled by the number of applications on each device and whether each app complies with security policies.
 It is why most organizations block multiple sites and apps on their employees’ devices, as attackers can use these platforms to penetrate the network.